carpentries-incubator/sql-humanities-lesson/_episodes/01-sql-basic-queries.md

 ## Order of execution

 Another note for ordering.
 We don’t actually have to display a column to sort by it.
-For example, let’s say we want to order the birds by their species ID, but we only want to see genus and species.
+For example, let’s say we want to order an author by the EEBO index, but we only want to see genus and species.

     SELECT title, term